Skip to main content

 Scale Typical Harvest Throughput Needed Section

-Home growers processing 1–10 plants need a compact machine that handles a few pounds efficiently without taking over the workspace.
-Wet and dry hybrids offer the most flexibility at this scale, while bladeless dry trimmers from Tom's Tumble Trimmer preserve the most trichomes for growers who dry-trim exclusively.
+Home growers processing 1 to 10 plants need a compact machine that finishes a few pounds in an afternoon without taking over the workspace.
+Hybrid wet/dry trimmers carry the most flexibility at this scale because one machine handles either workflow.
+Bladeless tumblers like the Tom's Tumble Trimmer line are the gentlest option for growers who dry-trim exclusively and prioritize trichome retention over leaf-removal aggressiveness.

 Trimmer Throughput Price Why It Stands Out